antoniorws/saojoao-firepit-kotlin-app/README.md

 <br/>

 ## How it was born
-At São João last year (2020) I thought: People can't leave home to enjoy São João ...
+At São João (2020) I thought: People can't leave home to enjoy São João ...
 <br/>
 <br/>
 Then...